Thomrl/InstaGet/README.md

 Make sure you have the modules: bs4, requests, pyperclip (If you dont know how to install modules it's shown here: http://i.imgur.com/Meww3nZ.png)

-Then simply use windows run (windows button + R) and type in: instaget.
+Then simply use windows run (windows button + R) and type in: instaget